eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 In the screenshot above, all mails to `me@localhost` are forwarded to the local account `john`, while all mails to `mail@localhost` is forwarded to the local account `eike`.

+The mail alias management widget is internally editing these mappings, while restricting the target to the logged in user.

 #### Fetchmail Accounts